Thursday, May 10, 2018

 Jeff Feingold, Editor, NH Business Review

-Jeff Feingold, editor of NH Business Review, has worked as an editor and reporter for over 40 years, 36 of them in New Hampshire.
-His freelance work has been published in several local, regional and national publications, including The New York Times and The Nation, and he has been a longtime regular panelist and guest on public and commercial TV and radio, including regular appearances on NH Public Radio, WGIR-AM, WNTK, WKXL-AM and WNHN-FM.
-He also teaches writing at Granite State College and is is a member of the board of directors of the NH Women’s Foundation.
+Jeff Feingold, editor of NH Business Review, has been a journalist for over 40 years.
+A winner of the U.S. Small Business Administration’s National Small Business Journalist of the Year award, he has been a longtime guest on public affairs shows on T.V. and radio, including NHPR, WKXL, WNTK, WNHN and WGIR.
+He also teaches writing at Granite State College and is a member of the board of directors of the New Hampshire Women’s Foundation.

 Sara Colson, Director, Workforce Accelerator 2025 (A program of the Business & Industry Association and NH Charitable Foundation)